 Faith leaders, including clergy and lay leadership, are gathering in 2018 to work with Lisa Sharon Harper of Freedom Road, a consulting and training group that designs experiences to help groups in multiple sectors become just as they do justice.
 Faith-Rooted Community Organizing and Advocacy training draws from the wisdom of biblical justice heroes and the rich spiritual core of historic justice movements.
 The training series shares tools and insights to help participants analyze their respective communities, strategize, build collaborative networks, and take action while drawing on their respective faiths and marshaling unique gifts to impact social justice issues and the common good.
 This Faith-Rooted Organizing Training aims to organize Christian churches to enter the larger movement for justice.
 For this reason, the training will draw lessons from the Christian faith, in particular.
 That said, people of all faiths and no faith are still very much welcome to participate.

 These trainings are brought to you by Initiatives of Change through Truth, Racial Healing, and Transformation in partnership with Freedom Road.
 The first training took place in January, a second was held March 20-22 and a third was held June 19-21.
-These gatherings will culminate in a summit event on September 13-14 for participants of the earlier three trainings in Richmond, VA.
-Encourage your church leaders to register for one of the upcoming trainings and please save the date for our fall summit.
+These gatherings will culminate in a Fall Summit on September 13-14.
+Encourage your faith leaders and clergy to register for the upcoming Fall Summit.

 Faith-rooted organizing Summit - MORE THAN WORDS: Embracing the truth & disrupting the cycle